Installation, equipment and maintenance

 Fourteen day cooling off period

 If you've only just signed up over the phone or on the Internet, regulations may allow you to cancel within the following 14 days, without any penalties.
 You will be required to pay for the pro-rata amount of services used.
-Any Setup Fee's are non-refundable.
+Any Setup Fee's are non-refundable and you are responsible for the cost of returning any hardware to us in a fully new and resalable condition.
 For clarification, the 14-day cooling off period starts the day after the order is placed at MTH Networks, and has no relation to the Order Activation Date.

 Since June 2014, the Consumer Contracts Regulations have applied to contracts sold at a distance, including broadband services.
 These extend the distance selling ‘cooling off period’ to 14 days.
 You must cancel in writing.
 It should be noted that when hardware is involved you will not be able to qualify for a refund if the packaging has been opened - it needs to be in pristine and resalable condition.